aksel-blaise/garymorph/analysis/landmarking-protocol.md

 protocol were inspired by the work of Birkhoff (1933).
 The first landmark (LM1) is placed at the horizontal tangent at the tip (proximal end) of each Gary dart point.
-The second and third splits (LM2 and LM3) enlist vertical tangents on either side of the biface at the junction of the blade and shoulder, and LM2 is always split on the right side of the biface when oriented in 3D space following the alignment output of *auto3dgm*.
+The second and third splits (LM2 and LM3) enlist vertical tangents on either side of each point at the junction of the blade and shoulder, and LM2 is always split on the right side of the point when oriented in 3D space following the alignment output of *auto3dgm*.
 The fourth and fifth landmarks (LM4 and LM5) occur at points of highest curvature at the junction of the shoulder and base.
-The final landmark (LM6), is placed by calculating the linear distance between LM4 and LM5, then projecting a reference point equidistant between.
-That point is then used to place a reference plane, which is subsequently used to cut the spline at the location of LM6.
+The final landmark (LM6) is placed by calculating the linear distance between LM4 and LM5, projecting a reference point equidistant between the landmarks, and using that point to place the reference plane that splits the spline at the location of LM6 (centre base).

 #### Spline split at location of LM1 (tip/proximal point)